 People who use certain heartburn drugs like Nexium and Prilosec are 20-50% more likely to develop short- and long-term kidney problems than people who use other acid reflux drugs, according to recent studies.
-Lawsuits are being filed alleging that drug manufacturers intentionally withheld information from consumers and the medical community about the risks of kidney injury associated with certain proton pump inhibitor (PPI) heartburn medications.
+Personal injury lawyers are filing lawsuits alleging that drug manufacturers intentionally withheld information from consumers and the medical community about the risks of kidney injury associated with certain proton pump inhibitor (PPI) heartburn medications.

 Kidney injuries associated with these heartburn drugs include: